Turn on, tune in, get involved, start your own art school!

 Deptford Railway Station, Deptford High Street, London SE8 3NU

-ART&CRITIQUE was a peer-led alternative art education network dedicated to critical engagement with art practice, theory and research.
+ART&CRITIQUE was a peer-led and volunteer-run alternative art education network dedicated to critical engagement with art practice, theory and research.
 It was founded in November 2015 and based at The Field and LARC.
 We employed collaborative, co-operative and collective models of pedagogy and organisation and fostered alternative models of art education in a series of public events.

 The Politics of Art